Evan-Sukhoi/OCT-Server/README.md

 This repository is the web server of the research project ***OCT 3D Image Reconstruction Based on 2D Color Fundus***.

 Before running, follow the steps below to setup the environment.
-Make sure you have installed conda already, and your GPU cuda
+Make sure you have installed conda already, and your GPU has cuda.
+Or you need to install CPU version PyTorch.

 ### 1. Create conda environment with python 3.11